KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2023-09-10-truly-endless.md

 # Truly Endless

-The last hotfix I made introduced bugs, but they should be fixed now.
+The last hotfix I made introduced bugs, so I'm releasing a new update with these fixes.
 The new wall tower should allow you to fix your maze despite the bosses' abilities.
 And finally, endless mode is now almost truly endless!

 For endless, your computer may experience performance issues due to having too many enemies in the game...
 Don't forget to use items as they deal percent damage.
 Also, I added a beta global leaderboard system, several bug fixes, and balanced some of the towers.